top of page

 ceramic print on facade glasses, sculpture installation of brass tube, bars, chains, fishing lures, machine turned 3d objects and embossed patinated objects

-The work consists of a ceramic print pattern on the facades of the two hospital buildings and a sculpture installation on the connecting bridge from which the hospital has gotten its name.
-The five-part ensemble draws connections with the materials of the surrounding architectures, encompassing both historical modernism and the contemporary architecture in which it resides.
-Simultaneously, it (re)imagines functions, movements—simply life within the shadows and folds of the architectures.
+The work comprises a ceramic print pattern on the facade glasses of the two hospital buildings and a sculpture installation on the connecting bridge from which the hospital derives its name.
+The five-part ensemble establishes connections with the materials of the surrounding architectures, embracing both historical modernism and the contemporary architecture in which it resides.
+Simultaneously, it (re)imagines functions and movements within the structures.

 Commission for HUS Bridge Hospital, Meilahti, Helsinki